 Water acts as resistance to build, lengthen and firm your entire body.
 It’s also excellent for working your core, as virtually any swim stroke — and even simply treading water — requires you to engage your abs and will increase your core strength.

 As with any workout, form and technique is important.
 Learning intentional movements will produce greater cardio results and allow you to stay in the water for a longer period of time.
 You want to work all muscle groups, learn how to lengthen strokes and reduce drag (sinking), and how to optimize breathing.
-Fitness expert and author, Joe Morell, teaches you how to perfect your form/technique while in the water.
-Morell, a competitive swimmer, will guide you through the process of building your fitness level in the water.
-Learn the basics first, and then move on to interval workouts and drills.

-10 Minutes – Warm Up
+10 Minutes: Warm Up

-2 Minutes – Water Crunches
+2 Minutes: Water Crunches

-Water crunches require a lot of core strength (not for beginners).
+Water crunches require a lot of core strength.
 The water will keep your upper body buoyant; however, you will have to work to stay afloat.
 Place your legs on the pool deck, with knees bent, so that your back is in the water – in crunch position.
 Using ab muscles, crunch up and out of the water.
 Try to do the exercise without splashing.
 Do one minute of crunches (about 10 to 12 reps), rest, then continue to complete 2 minutes of water crunches.

-2 Minutes – Otter Roll
+2 Minutes: Otter Roll

-2 Minutes – Leg Lifts
+2 Minutes: Leg Lifts

-2 Minutes (or longer) – Cool Down
+2 Minutes: Cool Down